boluwatife010/HoraProject/README.md

 # TODO list API

 This project is a Node.js and TypeScript-based API for creating tasks for students and to also enable them collaborate using special features.
-It includes functionality for creating accountability groups and partners and poinrs for tracking progress.
+It includes functionality for creating accountability groups and partners and points for tracking progress.

 ## Features